Configuring models

 Recommandation: use this configuration option inside a custom model factory.

-transform a model's type
+guessPath transform a model's type to guess its path.

-Here is an example of a path guesser using hypothetical toKebabCase
+Here is an example of a path guesser using hypothetical toKebabCase function.

 If your JSON:API record types are using camel cased types but your endpoint are